vickyvishal/Simple-Full-Stack-App/README.md

-A Simle Web App to list and detail the view about the latest block
+A Simple Web App to list and detail the view about the latest block
 ==================================